octobox/octobox/INSTALLATION.md

     FETCH_SUBJECT=true

-If you want this feature to work for private repositories, you'll need to [Customize the Scopes on Github](#customizing-the-scopes-on-github) adding `repo` scope to allow Octobox to get subject information for private issues and pull requests.
+If you want this feature to work for private repositories, you'll need to [Customize the Scopes on GitHub](#customizing-the-scopes-on-github) adding `repo` scope to allow Octobox to get subject information for private issues and pull requests.

 ## Google Analytics